votingworks/vxsuite/apps/mark-scan/backend/src/pat-input/README.md

 2. "A" signal - is the user currently triggering their "A" input?
 3. "B" signal - is the user currently triggering their "B" input?

-These bits are read communicated through [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output).
+These bits are communicated through [GPIO](https://en.wikipedia.org/wiki/General-purpose_input/output).
 From the software perspective, GPIO pins may be thought of as shared registers for the 3.5mm jack to communicate with the OS.